arvo-tuni/pupil-labs/README.md

  - Send commands and notifications to the Pupil

 See the index.js file that comes with the package to get overview of what subscribers are available.

+**Important!** Pupil Capture allows only one client connection.
+It means, that only one application can connect to Pupil Capture and receive data, and even after this application is stopped no other (or same) applications can connect to it anymore until Pupil Capture is restarted.

 **API**